-When Vineyard worship arrived in the UK it brought something important and new to our vocabulary of worship within the renewal.
+When Vineyard worship arrived in the UK it brought something vital and new to our vocabulary of worship within the renewal.

-Only the next morning at school did I learn of the outbreak of the kingdom of God which followed the songs in my absence!
-At the next opportunity I stayed and observed.
+The next morning at school I learned of the outbreak of Divine power which followed the songs in my absence!
+At the very next opportunity I made a point of staying and participating.

-The songs were different to those we had been singing in the charismatic renewal of the 80s.
-Previously we had sung songs of praise and celebration.
-They were songs worthy of the epithet “happy clappy”.
-But what the Vineyard songs carried was different.
-They were warm, respectful, awed, simple songs – songs that we all could sing, across the generations; songs to sing from the heart to God.
-They were I-you songs sung to God in the same simple intimacy with which a believer might pray to The Father in the privacy of their bedroom.
+The songs were different to those we sang previously in the charismatic renewal of the 80s.
+Previously we sang songs of praise and celebration – often they were songs worthy of the epithet “happy clappy.”
+Joyful but not always that deep.
+Vineyard songs carried something different.
+They were warm, respectful, awed, simple songs – songs we found we could sing, across the generations; “I-to-you” songs which expressed the same vulnerability and intimacy with which a believer might converse with The Father in the privacy of their bedroom.

 Vineyard Singer-Songwriter and Worship Leader – John Barnett

 The songs Vineyard shared were not songs of forlorn longing, or begging, or separation anxiety; nor were they songs that diminished humanity in order to extol the Divine.
 Rather they were songs which allowed the singer to acknowledge and celebrate an intimate relationship with God already being enjoyed:

 “Isn’t He Beautiful!”
 “I can feel you flowing through me…” “Love and mercy fill my senses…” “As his your Spirit moves upon me now you meet my deepest need…” “I love your presence…”